Auto-Mech/PIPPy/README.md

 ## I. Installation
 ### 1. Install Fortran code

-The Fortran code is located in the src/ directory, along with a compile script:
+The Fortran code is located in the src/ directory, along with a compile script:\
   ./compile.sh in autofit/src

-Example input and output can be found in: autofit/examples/
+Example input and output can be found in:\
+  autofit/examples/

 ### 2. PIPPy
-iPIPPy is an optional Python wrapper for generating autofit input files.
+PIPPy is an optional Python wrapper for generating autofit input files.
 Example input can be found in: autofit/examples/pippy/